 The obstacles slowed him but they never stopped him from moving forward.

 They didn’t move the coffee table or shove the pillows aside to make it easier.
-They smiled at his tenacity and if at any point he would have come against something impossible, they would have bent down to rescue.
+They smiled at his tenacity and if at any point he would have come against something impossible, they would have bent down to help.

 Because here’s what obstacles often do to me.